 Basis at which the short-term investments are stated.
 (Note 1C(1) Required Quarterly.)

-The items in the scope of this statement are also subject to the annual audited disclosures in SSAP No. 26—Bonds, paragraph 40.f.(Schedule D, Part 1A with Summary in Annual Audited Report.
+.
+The book/adjusted carrying values and the fair values of bonds and assets in scope of this statement, reported in statutory annual statement Schedule D, Part 1A, due in accordance with the maturity timeframes below.
+A summary presentation divided by maturity timeframe with the aggregate BACV and fair value is required in the annual audited report.
+(Schedule D, Part 1A with Summary in Annual Audited Report.
 Not new.
-Previously required by reference.)Proposed New Note 5D(6).)
+Previously required by reference.)

+In one year or less (including items without a maturity date which are payable on demand and in good standing);

+After one year through five years;

+After five years through ten years;

+After ten years through twenty years;

+Over 20 years.

+Separately report the proceeds from sales and maturities of bonds in scope of this Statement and the resulting gross realized gains and losses.
+Proposed New Note 5D(6).)

 Identification of cash equivalents (excluding money market mutual funds as detailed in paragraph 8) and short-term investments (or substantially similar investments), which remain on the same reporting schedule for more than one consecutive reporting period.
 This disclosure is satisfied by use of a designated code in the investment schedules of the statutory financial statements.

 The financial statements shall disclose the reporting entity’s share of the cash pool by asset type (cash, cash equivalents or short-term investments).

 Refer to the Preamble for further discussion regarding disclosure requirements.
-The disclosures in paragraph 18.b. and paragraph 18.d. of this statement shall be included in the annual audited statutory financial reports only.
+Disclosures in paragraphs 18.a., and 18.c. are required in all interim and annual financial statements.
+The disclosures in paragraph 18.b. shall be included in the annual audited statutory financial reports only.
+The disclosure in paragraph 18.d. is detailed within Schedule D, Part 1A, but a summary presentation divided by maturity timeframe is required in the annual audited statutory financial report.

 Annual Statement Instructions / Illustrations: